Ensemble-learning error mitigation for variational quantum shallow-circuit classifiers: Ensemble-learning Algorithms

 Similarly, one can consider the Bagging and the AdaBoost with $D_l{=}3$ layers in Figs.~\ref{Fig.Amp_P}(d)-(f) for $L_{\text{c}}{=}3$, $6$ and $9$ classifiers, respectively.
-In this case, the Bagging and AdaBoost outperform deep circuits with error mitigation when $P>0.02$.
+In this case, the Bagging and AdaBoost outperform deep circuits with ZNE when $P>0.02$.
 As $P$ increases, the performance of Bagging and AdaBoost remains fairly close to each other for $L_{\text{c}}{=}3$ and $L_{\text{c}}{=}6$ classifiers.
 By increasing the number of classifiers $L_{\text{c}}$ or noise rate $P$, again AdaBoost outperforms Bagging.
 Note that the AdaBoost algorithm is hugely benefited by increasing the number of classifiers due to its interconnected training method, which improves the classifiers based on the mistakes of the previous ones.
 Another interesting observation is that in very noisy quantum computers, i.e. large $P$, AdaBoost with $D_l{=}2$ layers is better than AdaBoost with $D_l{=}3$ layers.
 This is because deeper circuits naturally have more two-qubit gates and thus are more susceptible to the effect of noise.

-In summary, both the ensemble-learning classifications that we have considered here, namely Bagging and AdaBoost, provide a significant improvement over conventional quantum error mitigation.
+In summary, both our ensemble-learning error mitigation methods, namely Bagging VQC and AdaBoost VQC, provide a significant improvement over conventional ZNE method.
 This is a general behavior and can also be observed for rotation encoding of the input data (results not shown).
 Moreover, thanks to its interconnected training method, the AdaBoost algorithm can outperform the Bagging, in particular, when the number of classifiers increases.
-The AdaBoost accuracy enhancement over the other methods becomes even more pronounced when the quantum computer is subjected to strong decoherence, namely large $P$. \\
+The AdaBoost accuracy enhancement over the other methods becomes even more pronounced when the quantum computer is subjected to strong decoherence, namely large $P$.

-\section{CLASSIFICATION OF QUANTUM DATA}
+\subsection{Classification of Quantum Data}

 In this section, we apply our ensemble classification methods to a quantum dataset.
 The input data are quantum states which are taken from the ground state of a chain of $N_\text{q}$ qubits interacting via Hamiltonian